 How often do crested geckos eat?

-As with human, crested gecko’s eating habit is also influenced by a set of many factors like metabolism, body size and age.
-As such, it would be wise to gauge the number of times your pet could eat every day in order to avoid potential troubles.
+As with a human, crested gecko’s eating habit is also influenced by a set of many factors like metabolism, body size, and age.
+Juveniles eat every night, but most adults tend to eat only a few times a week.
+Provide food every other night or every third night for them.

 If your pet does stop eating for a while, do not panic, this is because your pet’s metabolism is different from that of other mammals.
 A healthy crested gecko can go for several weeks without eating.
 But always have food available during this time.
 Take them to a vet if you don’t see signs of eating for three weeks, or if they are lethargic or show other signs of illness.